Dhellss/DeviceInfo/README.md

 # Termux Hacker Menu

-Harmless Termux menu project with hacker-style text effects, device info, network info, Matrix mode, and an about screen.

 This is for learning, demos, and personal use only.
 It does not steal data, crack passwords, bypass security, or hack other devices. just fun:>